symbiote/silverstripe-treehugger/README.md

 * SilverStripe 3.1+
 * (Optional) SiteConfig
 * (Optional) Multisites
+* (Optional) GridField Extensions 2.X or 3.X

-**NOTE: To manage menus at the top-level of the site, you must have either SiteConfig or Multisites installed.**
+**NOTE: To manage menus at the top-level of the site, you must have either SiteConfig or Multisites installed.
+If you want the ability to sort the menu, you need to install GridField Extensions.**

 ## Documentation